Guide

 In today’s rapidly evolving tech landscape, virtual reality is transforming the way organizations train employees, however this has brought with it a number of new security & IT-related considerations.

-IT & Security
+XR IT & Security Deployment

 In today’s rapidly evolving tech landscape, virtual reality is transforming the way organizations train employees, however this has brought with it a number of new security & IT-related considerations.
 This whitepaper explores best practices for IT and security professionals to successfully implement XR technology in their organizations.

 We will review all the elements of network design, device management and deployment, data security, and compliance standards.
 The purpose of this white paper is to define the core components that need to be considered when adopting VR into the enterprise, as well as best practices around SecOps, networking and IT.
+XR IT & Security Deployment have come a long way in this rapidly changing landscape, so read on and stay informed with the latest.

 Deployment Components